 Retail Sales (MoM) (US)

-We have seen some volatile numbers in the second half for retail sales.
+We have seen some volatile numbers in the second half of 2018 for retail sales.
 They increased by 0.6% in July.
 But in August, retail sales slowed their growth as the report released in September showed.
 Retail sales were expected to have grown by 0.5% in August, but they only grew by 0.3%, while core retail sales were expected at 0.5% but missed expectations and came at 0.1%.
 September was a softer month as sales declined by 0.1%.
 Although in October, retail sales jumped 0.8% higher which was revised to 1.0% later.
-In November that included the Black Friday, retail sales only grew by 0.2%.
+In November, which included Black Friday, retail sales and core retail sales which exclude Autos only grew by 0.2%.
+Last month's report was for December and it was a month late to be released due to the government shutdown.
+Retail sales declined by a massive 1.2% while core sales came even lower at -1.8%.
 Please follow us for live coverage in real time of the event by experienced analysts.

 <% indicator.indicator_name %>

 Released by the U.S. Census Bureau, Retail Sales (MoM) is an aggregate measure of activity in the retail sector.
 It is calculated as a percentage change and made available to the public on a monthly basis.The Retail Sales report is widely viewed as a barometer of consumer confidence and spending.
 Higher than expected levels are interpreted as being positive for the U.S. economy and USD.
 A lagging or negative release is bearish toward the USD.